"Over 12,000 served ..."

 The Ombuds Office is informal, meaning that your contact with us does not put the University "on notice."
 If you decide to pursue formal channels we can refer you to the appropriate office or procedure.
 We serve as a neutral "process manager" for academic grievances and charges of academic dishonesty by coordinating the associated hearing processes.

 Examples of concerns for which the Ombuds Office can offer assistance include:

 - allegations of academic dishonesty;

 - sexual, racial, and other types of harassment;

 - delays in services or decisions;

-- conflicts with instructors, employers, or administrative offices;
+- conflicts with instructors, supervisors, or administrative offices;

 - roommate/coworker/classroom conflicts; and